 ♦ Arrange for the delivery of funds by investors to an escrow agent or trustee.

-Proposed Rule 502 provides a safe harbor to issuers in the event of failures by the intermediary, so long as the issuer was not aware of such non-compliance or the failure occurred with respect to the offering of another issuer.
+Liability of Intermediaries Proposed Rule 502 provides a safe harbor to issuers in the event of failures by the intermediary, so long as the issuer was not aware of such non-compliance or the failure occurred with respect to the offering of another issuer.

 Rule 301 of Regulation Crowdfund requires that funding portals have a reasonable basis for believing that an issuer seeking to offer and sell securities in reliance on the crowdfunding exemption through the funding portal’s platform complies with the requirements of the exemption.
 The rule also requires funding portals deny access to its platforms to issuers when the platform believes that the issuer or the offering presents the potential for fraud or otherwise raises concerns regarding investor protection.
 Additionally, should a funding portal becomes aware of information that causes it to believe that the issuer or the offering presents the potential for fraud or otherwise raises concerns regarding investor protection, the funding portal must remove the offering from its platform.